devexperts/grading-system/Levels_Engineers/E1 Intern.md

 ## Am I doing good?
 - I understand the project's processes and comply with them.
 - I dig into our stack of technologies.
-- I feel like over the last 2 weeks, I’ve learnt more than within my university tenure :)
 - I can navigate through the code base easily.

 ## Behavior to Pursue